When I tell friends about my involvement in venture capital, many give a quizzical look. It’s as if they’re asking, “What is venture capital?”

 Venture capital investment and returns are like a funnel.
 At the top of the funnel, a lot of ventures get early funding.
 But very few come out of the other end with positive investor returns.
 It is hoped that a few big winners – some returning 20x to 30x (or more) the early investment – more than offset all the losers.
 Historically, that has been the case.

 The Cambridge Associates Venture Capital Index replicates the venture capital industry as a whole.
-Based on that index, venture capital investment has on average returned 19.7% per year since 1996, despite the 2000 dot-com collapse and the 2007-09 recession.
+Based on that index, venture capital investment has on average returned 19.07% per year since 1996, despite the 2000 dot-com collapse and the 2007-09 recession.
 Thomson Reuters reports average annualized returns of more than 30% for the last three years.

 Implementation in late 2013 of Title II of the JOBS Act allowed media promotion to individual accredited investors.
 There are now online venture capital portals where AIs can access a myriad of venture investment choices.